 Certificates are issued for three years.

-Under the Miami Dade County Ambulance Ordinance [Article I of Chapter 4 ] private and public ambulance services, in order to provide intra-county transports anywhere within the territorial limits or airspace of Miami-Dade County, must have a Certificate of Public Convenience and Necessity issued by the Board of County Commissioners.
+Under the Miami-Dade County Ambulance Ordinance (Chapter 4, Article I) private and public ambulance services, in order to provide intra-county transports anywhere within the territorial limits or airspace of Miami-Dade County, must have a Certificate of Public Convenience and Necessity issued by the Board of County Commissioners.
 Ambulance service providers (public and private) must also have a license from the State of Florida (Florida Statutes, Chapter 401).
 Prospective providers must first obtain the County certificate before applying for the State license.
 Ambulance service providers based outside Miami-Dade County need to obtain a certificate only if they are providing intra-county service within Miami-Dade.

 Note: To download and fill out a permit and/or license application, visit the permits page and view a listing of permits and licenses separated by division.